WKHAllen/godtp/README.md

-# godtp
+# GoDTP

-A cross platform networking library written in Go
+A cross platform networking library written in Go.